 The Members are made up of Master’s students in Bioinformatics and related fields and aspiring bioinformaticians.

 Michael Kofia Landi is an EANBiT scholar pursuing an MSc in Bioinformatics.
 He is a graduate of Pwani University holding a BSc.
 Biochemistry.
 He undertook his research project at the BecA-ILRI hub aimed at discovering novel germline alleles in African bovine breeds.
 He is a co-founder of the Bioinformatics hub of Kenya, an initiative that promotes training, networking, and collaboration.
-He is an Open Life Science (OLS), the graduate.
-He has developed a keen interest in immune-informatics through his master project and developing workflow management systems to enhance reproducible and scalable data analysis.
+He is an Open Life Science (OLS) graduate.

 Margaret Wanjiku is an EANBiT master’s fellow with a keen interest in big data analysis, omics and bioinformatics.”